iv-thomson/select.challenge.template/README.md

 ## The objective

-This repo contains the dropdown-element component.
+This repo contains the dropdown-menu component.
 The objective is to make this component more extendable.

 Requirements: